 Early morning, late evenings, or even cloudy parts of the day should be susceptible for top water presentations, while mid day will be better suited for subsurface lures.
 Keep in mind that fish don't like to look up into the sun.

-In a highly fished area of water, fish at night if possible.
+In a highly fished area of water, go bass fishing at night if possible.
 Most of the larger sized fish will start roaming around at night because they feel safer.
 However, figuring out how to catch big bass in the dark can be difficult.
 Take a buddy and a light.